 - Proven penetration testing methodology

-- Includes retest option to validate your fix actions
+- Includes remediation validation test (RVT) to validate your fix actions

 - Clear & concise reports with prioritized, actionable items